mco-gh/mco.dev/content/post/puzzles/chain.md

 coverImage = "/img/chaingang.jpg"
 +++

-This week’s puzzle is an original trivia quiz where the answers are linked together into a chain.
+This puzzle is an original trivia quiz where the answers are linked together into a chain.

 <!--more-->